APNIC-net/rdapd/README.md

 # Notes

-- WHOWAS is only able to load its data from a [RIPE-compatible Whois database](https://github.com/RIPE-NCC/whois).
+- rdapd is only able to load its data from a [RIPE-compatible Whois database](https://github.com/RIPE-NCC/whois).

 - The server is very memory-hungry; the docker container by default